shakes76/PatternFlow/recognition/s4644376 Stable Diffusion/readme.md

 3. Training Loop and Process

-The optimizer chosen for the model was Adam (`torch.optim.adam.Adam`) which was originally proposed by the [paper](https://arxiv.org/pdf/2006.11239.pdf) due to it's ability to generalise to multiple problems and noisy datasets.
+The optimizer chosen for the model was Adam (`torch.optim.adam.Adam`) which was originally proposed by the [paper](https://arxiv.org/pdf/2006.11239.pdf) due to its ability to generalise to multiple problems and noisy datasets.

 The Loss function selected was `l1_loss` (`torch.nn.functional`) as it calculates the absolute mean error between two tensors (image and noise) which is useful when trying to predict the average amount of noise in an image and provided